-Apple Music is one of the largest music streaming companies.
+Apple Music is one of the largest music streaming companies and have one of the best music streaming service payouts (Tidal has the best music streaming service payout of approximately $0.01 per stream).
 Users can start with a 3-month free trial, but they must pay for a subscription after that.
 Apple Music pays approximately $.007-$.008 per stream, which means it takes 128 streams to earn $1.

 Apple Music also pays its musicians a large portion of the revenue they make from ads.
 This money is divided amongst all the artists on the platform.
 The bigger the musician, the more money they’ll get from ad revenue.
 Most musicians can expect to receive 58 cents for every dollar earned by Apple Music in ad revenue.

-Spotify is one of the giants in the music streaming industry.
+Spotify is one of the giants in the music streaming industry and has the third best music streaming service payout.
 Users can get a free subscription with ads, or a paid subscription that takes away ads.
 Spotify used to be one of the lowest-paying platforms, but they have recently stepped up to raise their royalty rates.
 Spotify pays $.003-$.005 per stream, depending on a few factors, including the listener’s location and the song’s popularity and length.
 It takes about 229 streams to make $1.
 Spotify also pays its musicians a percentage of their ad revenue, but typically only the most famous artists receive that money.

 It’s not surprising that Amazon now has its own music streaming service, considering that it has dabbled in nearly every industry.
-It’s newer to the scene but is slowly gaining in popularity.
+It’s newer to the scene but is slowly gaining in popularity and has the fourth best best music streaming service payout.
 Amazon Music offers five different ways to listen: unlimited, high-definition audio, individual, family, and premium.
-Amazon Music pays about $.004-.005 per stream.
+Amazon Music streaming payouts are about $.004-.005 per stream.
 An artist must reach about 248 streams to get to $1.

 Pandora has been known as a leader in internet radio for many years.
 Users can create their own custom radio stations based on one particular artist, song, or genre.
-Pandora is free with ads, but users can also purchase an ad-free version for $5 per month, or an on-demand music library for $10 per month.
-Pandora pays $.001-$.002 per stream, meaning an artist must get around 752 streams to reach $1.
+Pandora is free with ads, but users can also purchase an ad-free version for $5 per month or an on-demand music library for $10 per month.
+Pandora music streaming payouts are in the region of $.001-$.002 per stream, meaning an artist must get around 752 streams to reach $1.

 While music streaming platforms seemingly do not pay a lot for streams, it surely can add up when a track gains popularity or goes viral.
 In the meantime, how can we best support our favorite artists?
 You can tell a friend, attend their concerts, buy their CDs, and buy their merchandise.
 But don’t forget to keep on streaming!
 Hopefully, the more popular streaming becomes, the more platforms will be able to pay their musicians.